Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/meta.rst

 ***********

 A Meta Strip is a strip which contain multiple strips treated as if it was one strip.
-It allows you to reduce the vertical space used in the sequencer.
+It allows you to reduce the vertical space used in the Sequencer.
 You can edited the same way as strips.

 It is a kind of organization tool.
 For example,